huseinzol05/water-healer/README.md

 `wh.auto_shutdown` will wait event loop to close, if closed, halt python script.

-### auto graceful delete
+### auto graceful shutdown

-We also want to Streamz script auto delete itself if no update offset after N seconds.
-This only work if we added `wh.healing` in our streaming.
+We also want to Streamz script auto shutdown itself if no update offset after N seconds.
+This only work if we added `healing()` in our streaming.
 To make it auto restart if python script shutdown, you can run it in kubernetes or any auto restart program after use this interface.

 ```python
 from time import sleep, time